 At 26, Elijah Cobb had risen from cabin boy to ship’s master.
 The year was 1794, and Cobb, of Brewster, Mass., had made his money moving goods up and down the Atlantic Coast and hauling spices and other goods from the West Indies to America.

-Robespierre was a central figure in France’s revolution, and he embodied its contradictions.
+Robespierre, a central figure in France’s revolution, embodied its contradictions.
 He had urged the beheading of the king and an end to the monarchy.
 In the name of civil liberties he advocated the end of slavery in French colonies, and said all men should have a vote in choosing the government.
 Yet, paranoid over perceived and real threats from both the left and right, he ordered more than 15,000 of his fellow citizens guillotined in 1793 and 1794 merely on suspicion that they did not support the revolution.

 Cobb sailed his ship Jane Into the midst of this chaos headed from Boston to Cadiz.
 His ship was stopped and his supplies of rice and flour were seized.
 They were desperately needed by the starving French.
 At Brest, Cobb negotiated the sale of his cargo, but getting an agreement was one thing.
 Getting the money was another.